Trump ally James Comer defends Kimmel's free speech after 'widow' joke, says we shouldn't cancel comedy

 "Trump ally James Comer defends Kimmel's free speech after 'widow' joke, says we shouldn't cancel comedy"

-✕ Vague Attribution: The article cites 'many of his critics were not persuaded' without identifying who these critics are or providing direct quotes, weakening source transparency.
+✕ Vague Attribution: The article states 'many of his critics were not persuaded' without identifying who these critics are or providing evidence of their response.

 "Many of his critics were not persuaded."